-In 2017 Tom was honored with the prestigious Lon O. Hocker award presented to one trial lawyer in Kansas City each year under the age of 40 based on their “demonstrated balance between zealousness and honor, strength and courtesy, and confidence and respect.”
+Tom began his career as a Missouri State Public Defender where he honed his trial skills.
+In 2017, Tom was honored with the prestigious Lon O. Hockey Award, presented to one trial attorney in Kansas City under the age of 40 based on their “demonstrated balance between zealousness and honor, strength and courtesy, and confidence and respect.”
 The selection committee includes federal and state judges and the Trustees of the Missouri Bar Foundation.

-A native of Kansas City, Tom is a graduate of Rockhurst High School.
-He received his undergraduate degree from the distinguished University of Missouri School of Journalism and has been published in the New York Daily News, ESPN Magazine among other publications.
-He received his law degree from the University of Missouri-Kansas City where he excelled in trial advocacy.
+A native of Kansas City, Missouri, Tom is a graduate of Rockhurst High School, the University of Missouri’s Journalism School and the University of Missouri-Kansas City Law School.